Arturius771/project-tle/game_design.md

 ---

+## 4. Communication & Quarterbacking
+- **Hidden Hands:** Players keep their cards hidden from each other.
+- **Open Talk:** Players may discuss intentions, but cannot show cards.
+- **Anti-Quarterbacking Rule:**
+  - Each orbit has 4 slots.
+  - Each player must contribute at least 1 card if there are enough open slots.
+  - No player may fill all 4 slots.
+- This ensures distributed decision-making while maintaining open communication.

+---

-## 4. Cross-Pass Interactions
+## 5. Cross-Pass Interactions
 - **Definition:** Effects that occur in one pass but influence the **subsystem event rolls** or state in future passes.
 - **Mechanic:** Certain cards add or modify dice rolls during the **Subsystem Event Phase**, creating delayed consequences.

 **Examples:**
-- *Data Capture Overload:* Capture 2 Data in one pass → add +1 die roll next round (system test required).
+- *Data Capture Overload:* Capture 2+ Data in one pass → add +1 die roll next round.
-- *Aggressive Maneuver:* Perform burn at low battery → trigger an extra subsystem check next pass.
+- *Aggressive Maneuver:* Perform burn at Battery ≤ 2 → add +1 die roll next round.
-- *Command Uplink Retry:* Failed uplink attempt → schedule automatic retry (occupies 1 slot next round).
+- *Command Uplink Retry:* Failed uplink attempt → auto-retry occupies 1 slot next round.

-This system allows forward planning while keeping the board sequential.

 ---

-## 5. Components
+## 6. Components
 - **Shared Deck (20 cards)**
   - Solar Charge (x4)
   - Battery Drain (x2)